MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-powershell-install.md

 Get-Module -Name "Azs*" -ListAvailable
 ```

-Ha a telepítés sikeres, a `AzureAz` és `AzureStack` modulok megjelennek a kimenetben.
+Ha a telepítés sikeres, a `AzureRm` és `AzureStack` a modulok megjelennek a kimenetben.

 ## <a name="5-disconnected-install-powershell-without-an-internet-connection"></a>5. leválasztva: a PowerShell telepítése internetkapcsolat nélkül